Structure¶

 Ideally, you should store it in AWS S3.
 You can then use the ds-utils package, which has a neat way of pulling in data into dataframe.
 Alternatively, if you set the S3_INPUT_PATH

-environment variable (e.g. in .envrc
+environment variable (e.g. in .env

 ) then you can use make inputs-pull